Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

-\begin{remark} Given the above properties of the utility function $U(P_{\rm out}(i))$, valid utility functions include the information rate of the $i$-th codeword, the average SNR of the $i$-th codeword at the receiver, the outage probability of the $i$-th codeword, and the symbol (bit) error probability of the $i$-th symbol (bit) for uncoded transmission.
-Hence, our definition of $U(P_{\rm out}(i))$ includes the most important performance measures in communication theory. \end{remark} In the following, for simplicity of notation, we write $U(i)$ instead of $U(P_{\rm out}(i))$.
-Furthermore, we assume that $U(i)$ is a monotonically increasing function of $P_{\rm out}(i)$, $\forall i$.
-However, the developed framework holds also if $U(i)$ is a monotonically decreasing function of $P_{\rm out}(i)$, cf. Remark~\ref{rem_2}.
+\end{itemize} \end{defi} \begin{remark} Given the above properties of the utility function $U(P_{\rm out}(i))$, valid utility functions include the data rate of the $i$-th codeword, the average SNR of the $i$-th codeword at the receiver, the outage probability of the $i$-th codeword, and the symbol (bit) error probability of the $i$-th symbol (bit) for uncoded transmission.
+Hence, our definition of $U(P_{\rm out}(i))$ includes the most important performance metrics in communication theory. \end{remark}

+\begin{remark} For simplicity of notation, we have assumed that $\bar U$ is maximized.
+However, similar results can be obtained if $\bar U$ needs to be minimized. \end{remark}